The Gnoll

 The Gnoll (Y Gnol) in Neath, Wales is a sports ground, with a capacity of 6,000 (formerly 15,000).
-It is used primarily for rugby union and rugby league, although it has also been used previously for association football and cricket.
-The stadium has hosted international rugby matches, with it being the home ground of the Wales women's national rugby union team, and men's matches included one during the 2013 Rugby League World Cup against the Cook Islands.
+It is used primarily for rugby union, rugby league, and cricket, in addition to having previously been used for association football.

 Description

 In July 2009, Neath RFC presented plans for the redevelopment of the Gnoll, including building a community centre on the site, which were criticised by Neath town councillors as being "too woolly".

-Rugby

 Rugby union

 The Gnoll is the traditional home of Neath RFC, one of the leading Welsh clubs in the pre-regional era of rugby.
 It has hosted Neath since the club was founded in 1871.
 The ground has a capacity of 6,000.

 The Gnoll has been used as the home ground for the Wales women's national rugby union team, including during the 2016 Women's Six Nations Championship where it was the site of a victory over France following a try by Megan York which qualified the team for the 2017 Women's Rugby World Cup.